Opposition in Central African Republic calls for repeat of disrupted election

 By Antoine Rolland

-BANGUI, Dec 30 (Reuters) - A group of influential opposition politicians in Central African Republic has called for an annullment of last Sunday's election, saying that a third of voters were unable to cast their ballot because of insecurity.
+BANGUI, Dec 30 (Reuters) - A group of influential opposition politicians in Central African Republic has called for an annulment of last Sunday's election, saying a third of voters were unable to cast ballots because of insecurity.

-In the build-up, the government relied on United Nations' peacekeepers to deliver election materials to the provinces by plane because roads were made unpassable by heavy rains or rebel checkpoints.
+In the build-up, the government relied on United Nations' peacekeepers to deliver election materials to the provinces by plane because heavy rains and rebel checkpoints made roads unpassable.

 Insecurity halted voting in 2,115 polling stations, silencing over 621,000 voters, or about a third of the electorate, it said in a statement.
 In some polling stations, voting started late, counting was delayed or the number of votes surpassed the number of registered voters, it said.